davidrhoden/davidrhoden-basic-netlify/timeline/read-paul-sahre-memoir-june-12-2024.md

 title: I read this very good memoir by Paul Sahre, "Two-Dimensional Man".
 date: 2024-06-12T00:00:00
 excerpt: He's about my age.
 It inspired me to write a memoir, but I don't know if it would be as funny as this one.
-summary: He's about my age.
-It inspired me to write a memoir, but I don't know if it would be as funny as this one.
 image: /static/img/notes/paul-sahre-book-june-12-2024.jpg
 tags:
   - reading